 Australia has a federal system of government, with its national Commonwealth government (which is responsible for immigration) and six state and two territory governments.
-Each state and territory government can sponsor applicants for a skilled visa with the Commonwealth Department of Immigration and Border Protection (DIBP).
-State and territory governments have their own individual criteria that determines whom is eligible to receive their nomination.
+Each state and territory government can sponsor applicants for a skilled visa with the Department of Immigration.
+State and territory governments have their own individual criteria that determine who is eligible to receive their nomination.
 In return for nomination, applicants must agree to reside within the sponsoring state/territory for at least their first two years in Australia.

 Obtaining state/territory nomination confers many benefits and for many applicants a skilled visa is only available with such a nomination.
 Each Australian state and territory has their own State Migration Plan in place which lists the occupations it offers nomination to.
 Many of the occupations listed on these State Migration Plans are listed on the national Skilled Occupation Lists (MLTSSL, STOL or ROL).
 For people in occupations on the STSOL, a skilled visa is therefore only available through state nomination with the various State Migration Plans containing a vast number of non-SOL occupations.